 Flagler College — St. Augustine, Florida

 This isn’t the only list this campus makes it on.
 Surrounded by palm trees and ocean views, Flagler College, in the history drenched town of St. Augustine, Florida, is also on the National Register of Historic Places.
 Complete with a marble staircase, Tiffany chandeliers, and castle-like turrets, the crown jewel of this campus is the magnificent Ponce de León Hall — a restored, Spanish Revival style structure, originally built as a hotel in 1888.
-So once you’ve booked your flights to Florida and have started putting together your itinerary, make sure you put this stunning campus and Historic Landmark on the list!
+So once you’ve started putting together your itinerary, make sure you put this stunning campus and historic landmark on the list!

 Dong Hwa University — Hualien, Taiwan